Skip to content

 time_complexity.rb

-Operations like array traversal and linked list traversal have a time complexity of \(O(n)\), where \(n\) is the length of the array or list:
+Operations such as traversing arrays and traversing linked lists have a time complexity of \(O(n)\), where \(n\) is the length of the array or linked list:

 time_complexity.py